KoleHicok/sphinx-template/source/report/index.rst

 methods make modifications confusing and unintuitive.

 This is where React.js's virtual DOM comes into play.
-Firstly, using the virtual DOM is more efficient because it is stored in the RAM.
-This faster access to data makes modifications and adjustments faster.
-React.js is made even faster by how those changes are made.
+Firstly, using the virtual DOM is more efficient because of how it modifies the DOM.
+Typically, a change to the DOM requires emptying and rebuilding of the entire DOM.
+This can cause a flicker on the screen while the DOM is empty.
 When React.js renders a change, it first creates a new virtual DOM.
 This is then compared to the previous virtual DOM.
 React.js finds the differences between these two representations.
-The changes between the two virtual DOMs are then applied to the real DOM.
+The changes between the two virtual DOMs are then applied to the real DOM, preventing a refresh and the aforementioned screen flicker.

 The searching and changing all happens behind the scenes.
 This is because the process only needs a ``render()`` call and parameters containing the component to